BadmWe/dspyt-webpage/dspyt/posts/data_collection_ideas.md

 ## Data sources

-To begin with, the archival research on Ethereum blockchain security, compliance, and authenticity might encompass investigation into historical events and their significance.
+First we advise to assemble the archival research on Ethereum blockchain security, compliance, and authenticity might encompass investigation into historical events and their significance.

-Researchers may look into the Ethereum blockchain use cases and other financial fields such as decentralized exchanges, taxation, auditing, or fraud detection.
+Ethereum blockchain use cases are not limited to speculation and trading.
+Meanwhile decentralized exchanges face regulatory scrutiny that involves taxation, audit, and fraud detection.

 For example, the Ethereum based smart contracts can be examined for compliance in relation to [OFAC Sanctions](https://home.treasury.gov/policy-issues/office-of-foreign-assets-control-sanctions-programs-and-information).